The Parallel Reversible Pebbling Game: Analyzing the Post-Quantum Security of iMHFs: Reversible Pebbling Attacks and Applications on iMHFs

 {Let $G_\DRS=(V_\DRS=[N],E_\DRS)$ be a randomly sampled graph according to the DRSample edge distribution.
 Then with high probability, we have $\numskip\left(G_\DRS, \left\lceil \frac{N}{\log^2 N}\right\rceil\right)=\O{\frac{N\log\log N}{\log N}}$.} \begin{lemma}\lemlab{lem:skipnodesDRS} \skipnodesDRS \end{lemma}

 The full proof of \lemref{lem:skipnodesDRS} can be found in \appref{missing}.
 Here, we only give a brief intuition.
 To count the number of skip nodes, we need to find edges with length longer than $b$ so that the edge skips over a block.
 There are at most $\log v - \log b$ (out of $\log v$) buckets which potentially could result in a skip node i.e., any edge $(r(v),v)$ with length $v-r(v)\leq b$ cannot produce a new skip node.
 The probability that the edge $(r(v),v)$ is longer than $b$ is at most $1-\log b/\log v \leq 1- \log b/\log N = \log(N/b)/\log N$.
 Thus, the expected number of skip nodes in DRSample is at most $N \log(N/b)/\log N$ and standard concentration bounds imply that the number of skip nodes will be upper bounded by $\mathcal{O}(N \log(N/b)/\log N)$ with high probability.
 Setting $b=\lceil N/\log^2N\rceil$ we can conclude that the expected number of skip nodes in DRSample is at most $\mathcal{O}(N\log\log N/\log N)$ with high probability.
-Applying the result from \lemref{lem:skipnodesDRS} to \thmref{thm:reduce}, we have the following space-time cost of quantum pebbling for DRSample.
+Applying the result from \lemref{lem:skipnodesDRS} to \thmref{thm:reduce}, we have the following space-time cost of reversible pebbling for DRSample.}{We can upper bound the number of skip nodes when we sample $G$ according to this distribution.
+In particular, we observe that $\numskip\left(G_\DRS, \left\lceil \frac{N}{\log^2 N}\right\rceil\right)=\O{\frac{N\log\log N}{\log N}}$ where $G_\DRS$ is a randomly sampled graph according to the DRSample edge distribution.
+Intuitively, to count the number of skip nodes, we need to find edges with length $>b$ so that the edge skips over a block.
+There are at most $\log v-\log b$ (out of $\log v$) buckets which potentially could result in a skip node, which implies that the probability that the edge $(r(v),v)$ is longer than $b$ is at most $1-\log b/\log v\leq 1-\log b/\log N = \log(N/b)/\log N$.
+Thus, the expected number of skip nodes in DRSample is at most $N\log(N/b)/\log N$ and standard concentration bounds imply that the number of skip nodes will be upper bounded by $\mathcal{O}(N\log(N/b)/\log N)$ with high probability.
+Setting $b=\lceil N/\log^2N\rceil$ we can conclude that the expected number of skip nodes in DRSample is at most $\mathcal{O}(N\log\log N/\log N)$ with high probability.
+Further details can be found in the full version.
+Applying this result to \thmref{thm:reduce}, we have the following space-time cost of reversible pebbling for DRSample.}